Crossroads "Crash" Course

 Rich von Biberstein - Rich is a 20+ year veteran of the Consumer Packaged Goods (CPG) industry, with expertise in Sales, Business Development and Business Intelligence.
 As an outreach, Rich volunteers as a job networking group facilitator with Intown Community Church.
 Having experienced two job search campaigns in his career, Rich understands the daily grind of the job search process and works with others to develop successful strategies to gain employment.
 He firmly believes that there are many different paths to landing a new job, but networking remains the consistent tool that helps expedite the search.
 Rich has most frequently taught Step 5 (Searching) for the Crossroads Course. http://www.linkedin.com/in/richvonbiberstein

 Gary Davis - With 3more than 30 years of experience in the technology industry, Gary’s experience includes channel sales and marketing, international sales, corporate marketing and management.
-Gary is President of CMIT Solutions of Atlanta-North Perimeter, a company that provides enterprise class IT support and services for businesses.
+Gary is President of CMIT Solutions of Atlanta-North Perimeter, a provider of business-class IT services.
 Gary is an active member of Dunwoody UMC, a member of the Chancel Choir and began leading the career ministry at Dunwoody UMC as a volunteer in 2001.
 Gary most frequently facilitates Step 7 (Selection).
-Gary also frequently assists with the mock interviews and teaches Step 5 (Searching).
+Gary also coordinates the mock interview session and often teaches Step 5 (Searching).
 Gary frequently provides LinkedIn training sessions for jobseekers and others interested in using LinkedIn for business or career purposes in addition to having experience in coaching individuals on employment and career issues. http://www.linkedin.com/in/cgarydavis

 Chris Gilliam - Chris has contributed her skills in professional development, training, coaching and career services for over 30 years.
 Experienced in corporate management and human resources consulting, she designed and implemented a wide variety of seminars, performance management systems and coaching programs.
 Chris is owner of the Gilliam Group, where she coaches individuals in career transition.
 Professional affiliations include career consulting with Right Management and career coaching with REA, providing career transition services to spouses of transferred employees.
 She is a registered Corporate Coach, certified as a Christian Career Management Coach and as an Online Networking Strategist.
 Chris holds certifications in several assessments as well as in Targeted Selection Behavioral Interviewing.
 She is a member of Northbrook UMC in Roswell GA and volunteers at Roswell UMC’s Job Networking ministry. http://www.linkedin.com/in/chrisgilliam1